PNC Park: Contractors

 As with its predecessor, PNC Park's concessions service provider is Aramark, while the premium seating areas (the PBC Level, the Suites Level and formerly, the Lexus Club) are serviced by Levy Restaurants.
 In 2019, the Lexus Club was replaced by the Hyundai Club and Aramark took over food service.

 Public address announcers

 From its opening until 2021, Tim DeBacco served as PNC Park's public address announcer.
 He is famous for his opening "Good evening, ladies and gentlemen, boys and girls and welcome to PNC Park", and signing off "Thank you, and good night."
 After retirement in 2022, various Pittsburgh personalities including Guy Junker, Adam Gusky, Larry Richert, and Dave Cawley served as guest announcers.
-Junker became the public address announcer for the 2023 season with Joe Klimchak and Debbie Becker serve as the co-announcers.
+Junker became public address announcer for the 2023 season with Joe Klimchak and Debbie Becker serving as the co-announcers.
+Klimchak became the main public address announcer for the 2024 season while Junker is limited to in-game activities and announcing the starting lineups.

-Organ Music
+Organ music

-All of the organ music at PNC Park is performed by Vince Lascheid who served as the organist for the Pirates until his death in 2009 in which digital recordings of his music continued to be played, including his rendition of Take Me Out to the Ball Game.
+All of the organ music at PNC Park is performed by Vince Lascheid, who served as the organist for the Pirates until his death in 2009.
+Digital recordings of his music continued to be played afterwards, including his rendition of "Take Me Out to the Ball Game".